miano-kamuru/Cisco-Certified-Network-Associate-Maps/README.md

 * Copy the DOT code from any file in the source directory

-* Paste it in the left area (replacing the existing code)
+* Paste it in the left area of edotor (replacing the existing code)

 * See the immediate rendering in the right area